PrzemyslawSwiderski/terraform-gradle-plugin/README.md

 1. Apply a plugin to a project as described on [gradle portal](https://plugins.gradle.org/plugin/com.pswidersk.terraform-plugin).
-2. Configure a plugin by specifying desired terraform version in build script:
+2. Configure a plugin by specifying a desired terraform version in a build script:
     ```kotlin
     terraformPlugin {
         terraformVersion.set("1.9.6")
     }
     ```
-3. Define a task to run desired terraform client command, for example:
+3. Define a task to run the desired terraform client command, for example:
     ```kotlin
     tasks {
         register<TerraformTask>("terraformHelp") {